 Adaptation and the fractal

 This entry adds to my entry on the evolution of the fractal.
 It should go without saying - but it does require a mention.
-Adaptation is demonstrated by (or in) the fractal as a change in the shape; it is a change in the 'different' component of what makes a fractal - 'same' but 'different' through all scales.
-If we substitute or add time, this may be read as, 'same' but 'different' through all time scales.
-This is to say that the same rule or shape will repeat in different ways - through time - as a result of outside influences, it will adapt, or it will change.
-This adaptation is best demonstrated in the fossil record - 'same' but 'different' through time.
-It maybe useful to reflect on the elasticity of the shape; the elasticity or senitivity to change, changes through scale, and or time.
-This is shown in the below diagram and is described in an earlier entry on Decay.
+Adaptation is demonstrated by (or in) the fractal as a change in shape; it is a change in the 'different' component of what makes a fractal—' same' but 'different' across all scales.
+If we substitute or add time, this may be read as 'same' but 'different' across all time scales.
+This is to say that the same rule or shape will repeat in different ways—through time—as a result of outside influences; it will adapt or change.
+This adaptation is best demonstrated in the fossil record—'same' but 'different' through time.
+It may be useful to reflect on the elasticity of the shape, its elasticity or sensitivity to change, changes through scale and/or time.
+This is shown in the diagram below and described in an earlier entry on Decay.